 stephon_alexander [at] brown.edu

-Stephon Alexander is a Professor of Physics at Brown University with previous appointments at Stanford University, Imperial College, Penn State, Dartmouth College and Haverford College.
+Stephon Alexander is a Professor of Physics at Brown University and former President of the National Society of Black Physicists (NSBP).
+Alexander has had previous appointments at Stanford University, Imperial College, Penn State, Dartmouth College, and Haverford College.
 He is a specialist in the field of string cosmology, where the physics of superstrings are applied to address longstanding questions in cosmology.
 In 2001, he co-invented the model of inflation based on higher dimensional hypersurfaces in string theory called D-Branes.
-In such models the early universe emerged from the destruction of a higher dimensional D-brane which ignites a period of rapid expansion of space often referred to as cosmic inflation.
+In such models, the early universe emerged from the destruction of a higher dimensional D-brane which ignites a period of rapid expansion of space often referred to as cosmic inflation.

 Humberto Gilmer is a Post-Doctoral Research Fellow in the Department of Physics at Brown University and an NSF MPS-Ascending Fellow.
 His research interests lie broadly in Beyond-the-Standard Model physics, with particular attention paid to the intersection between cosmology and high energy physics, including dark matter, inflation, and new theories of gravity.
 He is also interested in more fundamental questions about the nature of field theory, such as the behavior of strongly-coupled theories or the nature and origin of mass.

 tucker_manton [at] brown.edu